ros4hri/hri_face_identification/README.md

   If false, face identification is only performed when face id changes, i.e. a currently-tracked face will not be re-identified every frame.
   If true, all received faces (on `/humans/faces/<id>/aligned`) will run through face identification at every frame.
-- `processing_period` (int, default: 100):
+- `processing_rate` (double, default: 10.0):
-  Best effort period for processing input images in milliseconds.
+  Best effort rate for processing input images in milliseconds.

 ### Topics